-The attract mode is what the system does when the application has been idle for some (configurable) amount of time - usually in the neighborhood of 20 seconds.
+The attract mode is what the system does when the application has been idle for some (configurable) amount of time — usually in the neighborhood of 20 seconds.
 It's intended to catch a visitor’s eye and entice them to play.
-You have a choice between two options:
+You can choose one of three options:

 We generally strongly recommend the second option above.
 The 'temporal path' attract mode is specifically intended not to present conventional uniform playback, but rather to mimic a user’s interactive experience of the exhibit and by doing so:

 - Make immediately clear to the visitor that the system is not simply a video loop to be watched.
 (If the system just "plays" at normal rate, there is a significant risk of visitors thinking it is something to just passively watch.)

 - Show visitors exactly how the exhibit enables them to interactively experience cool behaviors and how they can explore by moving backward and forward, fast and slow.
 In this “ghost user” mode, they are much more apt to immediately approach and start using the exhibit interactively.

 Choice of specific content ‘moments’ to highlight and movement creation within those is a bit of an art and an effort — but the result is very worth while!

 If audio accompanies the video, it should be saved as a separate .wav file (no sound track in the QuickTime movie itself), uncompressed (integer big endian), at one of the standard sample frequencies in the 32-48Khz range, typically 16 bit stereo.